Contributing Researchers: Dr. Chris Willenborg, Sid Darras, Eric Johnson, and Dr. Dilshan Benaragama

 Improving crop competition through the combined use of competitive pea cultivars planted at higher seeding rates consistently improved the pea crop’s ability to out-compete weeds.

-In terms of PRE herbicide use, the study revealed that pre-emergence applications of Fierce® (flumioxazin + pyroxasulfone), both alone and in combination with higher seeding rates, were better than glyphosate alone at managing weeds.
+Regarding PRE herbicide use, the study revealed that pre-emergence applications of Fierce® (flumioxazin + pyroxasulfone), both alone and in combination with higher seeding rates, were more effective than glyphosate alone at managing weeds.
 This shows that even when seeding a competitive pea cultivar, using a pre-emergent soil residual herbicide will provide the best possible weed control later in the season.

-Researchers concluded that a prudent practice for pea growers going forward is to increase seeding rates to a minimum of 120 seeds/m2, and use a pre-emergence herbicide with residual activity and a competitive cultivar.
-Together, these three practices will help improve field pea yield overall and reduce losses to weed competition.
+Researchers concluded that a prudent practice for pea growers in the future is to increase seeding rates to at least 120 seeds/m2 and use a pre-emergence herbicide with residual activity and a competitive cultivar.
+Together, these three practices will help improve overall field pea yield and reduce losses due to weed competition.

 Study 3: Can thiamethoxam seed treatment improve the competitive ability of field pea?

-Previous research conducted at the University of Saskatchewan suggests that pea responds negatively to the presence of neighbouring plants and that they do not discriminate between friend (other pea plants) or foe (weeds).
-Like other plants, peas often react to the presence of these neighbours with a shade avoidance response, which can result in changes to plant morphology, such as increased apical dominance, reduced branching, and reduced root-to-shoot ratio.
+Previous research conducted at the University of Saskatchewan suggests that peas respond negatively to the presence of neighbouring plants and that they do not discriminate between friends (other pea plants) or foes (weeds).
+Like other plants, peas often respond to the presence of these neighbours with a shade-avoidance response, which can result in changes in plant morphology, such as increased apical dominance, reduced branching, and reduced root-to-shoot ratio.

 Recent research from the University of Guelph suggests that corn seedlings grown from seed treated with thiamethoxam (Cruiser®) do not exhibit the same shade avoidance behaviour when in the presence of neighbours.
 The question is: are other crops impacted by thiamethoxam in this way?

 This experiment was designed to evaluate whether treating field pea seeds with thiamethoxam improves the crop’s competitive ability in the field.
-Using a randomized complete block design, researchers tested various combinations of two pea cultivars (one competitive and one less so) and two seed treatments (Apron Maxx® and Cruiser Maxx®) to see what effect they had on weed competition (Table 3).
+Using a randomized complete block design, researchers tested various combinations of two pea cultivars (one competitive and one less so) and two seed treatments (Apron Maxx® and Cruiser Maxx®) to assess their effects on weed competition (Table 3).
 Note that Apron Maxx and Cruiser Maxx have identical fungicide packages and that the only difference between them is that Cruiser Maxx contains thiamethoxam.

 Table 3.
 Treatments to evaluate the effect of seed treatments on the early-season competitive ability of field pea.